 - Reissue: Certificate reissuing (also known as re-keying) is a process by which a user generates a new private key and CSR for an existing certificate.
 As explained by DNSimple, users might need to proceed with the reissuing process if they lose or delete their private key, if they want to change any of their certificate information, or if they want to change the certificate's encryption level.
 Upon completion, the reissuing process produces a new digital certificate.

 - Revocation: Sometimes a certificate's private key becomes unsafe.
-Let's Encrypt notes this can happen if a user shares the key on a public website of if hackers steal the key off a company's servers.
-In cases such as these, the user might choose to revoke the certificate, a process which cancels the certificate and thereby removes the HTTPS connection from the owner's domain.
+Let's Encrypt notes this can happen if a user shares the key on a public website or if hackers steal the key from a company's servers.
+In cases such as these, the user might choose to revoke the certificate, a process that cancels the certificate and thereby removes the HTTPS connection from the owner's domain.
 It's then up to the user to purchase, install, and configure a new digital certificate.

-To adequately manage their digital certificates, organizations need a solution that streamlines the renewal, reissue, and revocation processes.
-The Venafi Platform is one such tool.
+To adequately manage their digital certificates, organizations need a solution that streamlines the renewal, reissue, and revocation processes for machine identities.
+Optimized for machine identity management, the Venafi Trust Protection Platform is one such tool.
 Customers can use the tool's REST-based API to initiate renewal, reissue, and/or revocation from a single portal.
 This centralization speeds up each of these certificate management processes, thereby minimizing the time during which an attacker could potentially cause harm.
 The Platform also automatically notifies owners when their certificates are about to expire.